DilrajS/FlashAI/README.md

 ### Code Availability

-The source code for FlashAI is available upon request.
-Please contact FlashAI.info@gmail.com or, preferably, my personal email for access or any inquiries.
+You can view the source code here: [FlashAI Code](https://github.com/DilrajS/FlashAI_Project_Demo).

 ## Stay Updated

 For the latest updates and feature releases, follow our journey on [GitHub](https://github.com/DilrajS/FlashAI).
+Please contact FlashAI.info@gmail.com or, preferably, my personal email for any inquiries.